denofill/import-meta-main/README.md

 When operating in a window context with a `document`, the `isMain()` check will **properly resolve** all `<script src="https://...">` URLs to their final post-3XX redirected URL.
 This comes at the cost of doing this **synchronously**.
-There is an alternative `isMainAsync()` function that can be used if you so desire.
+If you'd like to contribute an `isMainAsync()` function, that'd be great! ❤️

 ## Development